beacon-House/counselling-portal/docs/db-schema.md

-    created_at TIMESTAMP WITH TIME ZONE DEFAULT now(), remark TEXT, -- Status change remark (max 120 chars) eta TIMESTAMP WITH TIME ZONE, -- Expected completion date owner TEXT -- Owner of the subtask (student or counsellor) );
+    created_at TIMESTAMP WITH TIME ZONE DEFAULT now(), remark TEXT, -- Status change remark (max 120 chars) eta TIMESTAMP WITH TIME ZONE, -- Expected completion date owner TEXT[], -- Array of owners (student and/or counsellor) sequence INTEGER, -- For drag and drop reordering is_ai_generated BOOLEAN DEFAULT false -- Flag for AI-generated subtasks );
 ```